pelavarre/byoverbs/futures.md

     cal.py 2022-10-19  # should work, and offer min equivalent 'cal' lines cal.py 20221019  # should work, and offer min equivalent 'cal' lines

+## Still more

+demos/vi.py --  # X x ZZ etc
+screenlog.0, typescript are both precedents - replaced, not appended printf '\e[33m''yellow''\e[m\n'; printf '\e[38;5;130m''orange''\e[m\n'

+>>> now
+could expand itself to
+>>> # now
+>>> now = dt.datetime.now()
+>>> print(now)
+>>> print(repr(now))

+likewise 'fromtimestamp(1685142348)' could mean the 'dt.datetime.' of that

+don't fix it by default, make it easy to fix by hand as needed
+    such as 'stty -ixon' for turning Control+S undo of Control+R on

+do make infinite Sh Input history
+    how about the Redis Query syntax
+        for the extras of Stamp, Pwd, ReturnCode etc

+do make a Vi Color mode that squeezes the punctuation to nothing

+much too much is wildly way too difficult in
+    Sh Bash Vi Emacs Less Watch Script Screen TMux

 ## Copied from

 Posted into:  https://github.com/pelavarre/byoverbs/blob/main/futures.md